Ceremony fit for a king: England's Richard III to be reburied 530 years after death

 One person who is thrilled is Canadian-born Michael Ibsen, who genealogists said was the direct descendant of Richard's sister, Anne of York, and whose DNA was crucial to identifying Richard.
 A furniture-maker by trade, he has made the coffin.

-On Sunday, the skeleton was placed in the lead-lined casket, wrapped in woollen fleece, wadding and linen, along with a rosary, and sealed by Ibsen.
+On Sunday, the skeleton was placed in the lead-lined casket, wrapped in woolen fleece, wadding and linen, along with a rosary, and sealed by Ibsen.

 "I have to confess there have been times when I've stood back at the end of the day alone in the workshop and think 'gosh I'm making Richard III's coffin'," he told Reuters.